eranbo/react-native-base64/README.md

 # react-native-base64
-Base64 encoding and decoding helping util.
+Base64 encoding and decoding helping util (does not support some Unicode characters).
 Created for React Native but can be used anywhere.

 Install